British Jews: Population size

 The 2001 Census included a (voluntary) religion question ("What is your religion?") for the first time in its history; 266,740 people listed their religion as "Jewish".
 However, the subject of who is a Jew is complex, and the religion question did not record people who may be Jewish through other means, such as ethnically and culturally.
 Of people who chose Jewish as their religion, 97% put White as their ethnic group.
 However, a report by the Institute for Jewish Policy Research (JPR) suggests that, although there was an apparent option to write down "Jewish" for this question, it did not occur to many, because of "skin colour" and nationality bias, and that if "Jewish" was an explicit option, the results—only 2,594 respondents were Jewish solely by ethnicity—would have been different.
 The religion question appeared in the 2011 Census, but there was still no explicit option for "Jewish" in the ethnic-group question.
 The Board of Deputies had encouraged all Jews to indicate they were Jewish, either through the religion question or the ethnicity one.

 From 2005 to 2008, the Jewish population increased from 275,000 to 280,000, attributed largely to the high birth rates of Haredi (or ultra-Orthodox) Jews.
 Research by the University of Manchester in 2007 showed that 75% of British Jewish births were to the Haredi community.
 Ultra-Orthodox women have an average of 6.9 children, and secular Jewish women 1.65.
 In 2015, the Institute for Jewish Policy Research reported that in England the orthodox community was growing by nearly 5% per year, while the non-haredi community was decreasing by 0.3% per year.
-It has been also documented that in terms of births, between 2007 and 2015, the estimated number of Strictly Orthodox births per annum increased by 35%, rising from 1,431 to 1,932.
-Meanwhile, the estimated number of ‘Mainstream’ (non-Strictly Orthodox) births per annum increased to a lesser extent over the same period, going from 1,844 to 1,889 (+2.4%).
+It has been also documented that in terms of births, between 2007 and 2015, the estimated number of Ultra-Orthodox births per annum increased by 35%, rising from 1,431 to 1,932.
+Meanwhile, the estimated number of 'Mainstream' (non-Ultra-Orthodox) births per annum increased to a lesser extent over the same period, going from 1,844 to 1,889 (+2.4%).